theimowski/master-thesis/docs/section-research.md

 </html>```

 The DSL usage looks similar to how the actual markup is defined.
-Thanks to that it should be relatively easy, for an HTML developer who is not familiar with F#, to get started with designing views in such fashion.
+Thanks to that it should be relatively easy for an HTML developer who is not familiar with F# syntax, to get started with designing views with the DSL.

 As the example showed static content, no real benefits were gained from using a DSL instead of plain HTML.
-Such benefits arise when there is some kind of data model to be displayed in a view.
+Such benefits arise when there is need to display some kind of data model in a view.
 In Music Store, this can be demonstrated by rendering page for list of genres:

 ```fsharp